kiwiPhrases/FruSleeps/README.md

 and minimal yet useful dashboard analytics

-Author is Gene Burinskiy and all rights are reserved for now.
+Author is Gene Burinskiy.

 To-do list:

 - []  allow for adding flexible quantity of caregivers up to, say, 5 entities
     - [] automatically add an "Other" caregiver for everyone
 - [] track regular sleep and nap hours
     - [] if after 6pm, then default to sleep